tterb/tumblr-app/README.md

 ## Notes

-  -I had a hard time figuring out how to resize the table cells.
+  - I had a hard time figuring out how to resize the table cells.
-  -It took several tries to get my pod file to import and be recognized by xcode
+  - It took several tries to get my pod file to import and be recognized by xcode

 ## License